openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofRect(mouseX, mouseY, 50, 50);
 	}

-[`ofSetRectMode`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetRectMode "ofSetRectMode Documentation Page") allows us to control how the x and y positions we pass into `ofRect` are used to draw a rectangle.
+[`ofSetRectMode()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetRectMode "ofSetRectMode Documentation Page") allows us to control how the x and y positions we pass into `ofRect()` are used to draw a rectangle.
 Like with the mouse button constants, openFrameworks provides some rectangle mode constants for us to use: `OF_RECTMODE_CORNER` and `OF_RECTMODE_CENTER`.
-By default rectangles are drawn by interpreting the x and y values you pass to it as the coordinates of the upper left corner (`OF_RECTMODE_CORNER`).
-For our purposes, it is more convient for us to specify the center of the rectangle (`OF_RECTMODE_CENTER`) so that our rectangle is centered over the mouse position.
-So we draw the center of our white, 50 x 50 rectangle at the mouse position using `mouseX` and `mouseY`.
+By default rectangles are drawn by interpreting the x and y values we pass to it as the coordinates of the upper left corner (`OF_RECTMODE_CORNER`).
+For our purposes, it is more convenient for us to specify the center of the rectangle (`OF_RECTMODE_CENTER`) so that our rectangle is centered over the mouse position.
+So we draw the center of our white 50 x 50 rectangle at the mouse position using `mouseX` and `mouseY`.

 Boring!
-We are going to make this a bit more interesting by 1) adding randomness and 2) adding repeptition.
+We are going to make this a bit more interesting by adding 1) randomness and 2) repetition.

 Randomness makes your openFrameworks sketches dark, mysterious and unpredictable.
-So meet one of your new friends, [`ofRandom`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page").  `ofRandom` can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)`.
-If you pass in two values, they are the minimum and maximum values you want your random value to take.
-If you pass in a single value, it is considered to be the maximum value you want and the minimum is assumed to be 0.
-So when we go to specify the color of the rectangle we are about to draw, we can substitute a random value:
+So meet one of our new friends, [`ofRandom()`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page").  `ofRandom()` can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)`.
+If we pass in two values, they become the minimum and maximum values we want our random value to take.
+If we pass in a single value, it is considered to be the maximum value we want and the minimum is assumed to be 0.
+So when we specify the color of the rectangle we are about to draw, we can substitute a random value:

 	ofSetColor(ofRandom(50, 255));